pilleatus/orientdb-tutorial-distributed-database/motivation.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/9/9b/Social_Network_Analysis_Visualization.png" align="right" width="35%">

-In today's world processing of Big-Data takes an important role.
+In today's world processing of Big data takes an important role.

 To manage and save the data you need more than a single Database.
-For this reason distributed databases were developed.
+For this reason distributed databases have been developed.
 DDBMS (distributed database management systems) are used if a "Single DBMS" reaches its limits.
 Reasons for this are: